XML RSS

 Idolatry is the hook that catches Gentiles and Jews and allows Paul to declare everyone guilty before a holy God, Romans 3:23.

-Idolatry and the shrine prostitution which accompanied it are the specific context of Romans 1.
+Idolatry and shrine prostitution are the specific context of Romans 1.

 Romans 1 and homosexuality?

 No. Paul's words in Romans 1:26-27 better fit the context of Paul’s experience of hearing Stephen preach against idolatry and Molech, Acts 7:43.
-That context plus the intertextual echoes from Old Testament passages, link the idolatry of Romans 1 one to the shrine prostitution of first century Rome (not to homosexuality).
+That context plus the intertextual echoes from Old Testament passages, link the idolatry of Romans 1 to the shrine prostitution of first century Rome, not to homosexuality.

-Gay Christian 101 - Spiritual Self-Defense For Gay Christians. goes into more detail on this topic.
-Romans 1 and homosexuality is a false correlation which is not supported by the historical context or the Biblical context.
+My 378 page eBook, Gay Christian 101 - Spiritual Self-Defense For Gay Christians, goes into more detail on this topic.
+Romans 1 and homosexuality is a false correlation which is not supported by the historical context or the biblical context.

 God revealed Himself to the Gentiles through their conscience.
 Long before He gave the Law on Mt.
 Sinai, God’s law was: